South Korean capital launches self-driving bus experiment

 The bus looks a bit "like Lego" and is made of composite parts to help keep costs down and make it easy to replicate, he said.

-It uses cameras and lasers to navigate the way instead of expensive sensors, Seong-gyun added.
+It uses cameras and radar to navigate the way instead of expensive sensors, Seong-gyun added.

-The company's goal was to make the technology low-cost, safe and easily transferable to many types of vehicle in the future, for example delivery trucks.
+The company's goal was to make the technology low-cost, safe and easily transferable to many types of vehicles in the future, for example, delivery trucks.

 For now -- with a safety driver monitoring closely -- the bus will drive itself around a small 3.4-kilometre (2.1-mile) circuit in downtown Seoul that takes around 20 minutes.